spellshape/cli/docs/versioned_docs/version-v0.25.2/clients/01-typescript.md

 # Typescript code generation

-The `ignite generate ts-client` command generates a Typescript client for your blockchain project.
+The `spellshape generate ts-client` command generates a Typescript client for your blockchain project.

 ## Client code generation